Adding Statistics Recitation Solutions

 8 " 70+" 9.05

-Bind the groups to the maximum cholesterol df.
+Bind the groups to the maximum cholesterol df by selecting just that column with the Letter.

 rename(Letter = 3)) # rename the third column "Letter"